Master's Programme in Physics – Meteorology and Climate Physics

 Semester 4

-During the last semester, you will immerse yourself with a degree project.
-Here there is the opportunity to work with researchers within the university or to find a degree project for example with a company or authority.
+During the last semester, you will immerse yourself in a degree project.
+Here, there is the opportunity to work with researchers within the University or to find a degree project for example with a company or authority.
 This depends on your interest and future career.

 Courses within the programme